 The potential impact on the sense of place of the proposed dam has also been considered.
-The surrounding area is characterised by agricultural activities, as well as a number of farm dams in the local area.
-Thus, the proposed dam development will be 'within character of the area'.
+The surrounding area is characterized by agricultural activities, as well as many farm dams in the local area.
+Thus, the proposed dam development will be 'within the character of the area'.
 The sense of place is not expected to be altered by the proposed dam, and therefore, no further studies are envisaged to be required.